arciiver/-SAA-C03/SAA-C03/exam2.md

 >Which AWS service is best suited to migrate a large amount of data from an S3 bucket to an EFS file system?
 AWS DATASYNC

+> So anytime at the exam you see a way to optimize the number of API calls made to an SQS queue and decrease of latency, think about long polling.